-Student Disability Services:
+Student Disability Services / ADA Accommodation:

 In compliance with university policy, students with disabilities who require accommodations (academic adjustments and/or auxiliary aids or services) for this course must contact The Student Accessibility Resource Center (SARC) at 270-745-5004 or at sarc.connect@wku.edu.
 SARC is located on campus in the Downing Student Union, Ste.
 1074.
-Please DO NOT request accommodations directly from the professor or instructor without a letter of accommodation from SARC.
+Please DO NOT request accommodations directly from the professor or instructor without a faculty notification letter (FNL) from The Student Accessibility Resource Center.